addsrubpro/i_app/README.markdown

-# Ruby on Rails Tutorial: first application
+# Ruby on Rails: application
-This is the first application for
+This is an application for
 [*Ruby on Rails*]
 by [xyz]